maithili-k/uva-rdm-jan-2024/3-data-storage-publication/yoda-exercise.md

 ```
 rclone ls :webdav: --no-check-certificate --webdav-url=https://scuba-data.irods.surfsara.nl --webdav-vendor=other --webdav-user=your-yoda-account@something.nl --webdav-pass=myobscurepassword
 ```
+If you do not get an error but also see no output, don't worry.
+As you do not have any data there is no output.
 Now with the following command, upload your result(s) to Yoda.

 ```
 rclone move result.txt :webdav:research-uva-2023/yourfolder --no-check-certificate --webdav-url=https://scuba-data.irods.surfsara.nl --webdav-vendor=other --webdav-user=your-yoda-account@something.nl --webdav-pass=myobscurepassword